South Pacific mask tops Jeffrey Evans’ Oct. 18-19 auction

 MOUNT CRAWFORD, Va. – Jeffrey S. Evans & Associates’ Fine & Decorative Arts Auction Oct.
 18 and 19 was a highly successful event and produced robust prices in multiple categories.
 The two-day format consisted of 1,720 lots of high-quality material and generated record levels of participation for the firm, a solid indication of vigor in this diverse segment of the marketplace.
 Bidding was intense throughout both days with over 7,000 registered bidders from over 50 countries participating in house and online.
-Absentee and Internet live bidding is available through LiveAuctioneers.
+Absentee and Internet live bidding was available through LiveAuctioneers.

 One of Saturday’s top lots – and the weekend’s biggest surprise – was an impressive antique Malagan/Tatanua ceremonial mask (above) at $17,550.
 Deaccessioned by the Valentine Museum in Richmond, Virginia, the iconic South Pacific ethnographic object remained in excellent original condition overall and went to a Belgian buyer on the phone after heated bidding.